What Is A Guest House? [Traveler’s Guide, FAQ]

 Great guest houses are more than a place to sleep.
 Some are minimalistic (particularly ones in big cities like Tokyo), while some provide amenities.
 Features you might find in a guest house include a restaurant, swimming pool, lounge, billiards and laundry.
 Some properties host activities such as bike tours, barbecues and guided hikes.
 To learn about the 8 types of guest houses (with 5 examples of each), click here.

-Guest houses often have a communal kitchen (located outside your bedroom), equipped with utensils guests can use to cook or prepare their own meals with food brought from outside.
+Guest houses often include a communal kitchen, equipped with utensils guests can use to cook or prepare their own meals (with food brought from outside).
 Many hosts allow guests to use some of their own ingredients/condiments.
 In smaller guest houses, breakfast may be served in the kitchen.

 Other features and amenities you can potentially find in guest houses include a fireplace, gym, outdoor grill, sea or mountain views, garage, Netflix streaming, and beachfront access.
-Guest houses with an on-site bar may organize happy hour or drink specials.
-For step-by-step help on finding guest houses with the features you want, follow our Guest House Booking Guide.
+Guest houses with an on-site bar may also organize happy hour or drink specials.
+For a complete step-by-step guide on how to find guest houses with the specific features you want, follow our Guest House Booking Guide.

-*For today’s deals on guest houses in your destination, click here.
+*Agoda.com sells quality, discounted guest house rooms (UP TO $50 OFF!).
+To see today’s deals on guest houses in any destination, click here.

 What To Bring To A Guest House